gillesheinesch/LenoxBot-Docs/docs/General FAQ/Help/Trello.md

 # Trello

-Here is the link to our Trello board, where you can report a bug or send us a proposal.
+Here you can find the link to our Trello board, where you can see all about reportet bugs or proposals:

-* Here is our Trello account: [Trello](https://trello.com/b/2IoFBIQ8/lenoxbot)
+* Here is our Trello board: [Trello](https://trello.com/b/2IoFBIQ8/lenoxbot)